sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-url-app/cp-portal-cloud-foundry-url-app.md

 ---
-title: Integrate a URL App into Your Portal Site (Cloud Foundry)
+title: Integrate a URL App into Your Portal Site
 description: Create a URL app and add it to the launchpad page on your Portal site on Cloud Foundry.
 auto_validation: true
 time: 15